dmennell/konvoyToolbox/install/konvoy-onPrem-openEbs/README.md

 ```
 save the output or make sure it is available to copy/paste into the

-create a [cstor-disk-pool.yaml](https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cstor-disk-pool.yaml) file locally on your computer based on the one [HERE]9https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cstor-disk-pool.yaml)
+create a [cstor-disk-pool.yaml](https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cstor-disk-pool.yaml) file locally on your computer based on the one [HERE](https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cstor-disk-pool.yaml)

 **Modify & Deploy Storage Pool Claim**
-replace the `blockDeviceList` entries below with the entries from the the command above. and
-deploy the YAML
+Replace the `blockdevice` entries in yout local `cstor-disk-pool.yaml` file below with the entries from the the blockdevice list that you got froom the `kubectl get blockdevices -n openebs` command above, and deploy the YAML
 ```
 kubectl apply -f cstor-disk-pool.yaml
 ```